 Is adding Jodie going to change the Daria we know and love?

 The new show’s title, as billed in MTV’s press release, is Daria & Jodie.
-The latter refers to Jodie Landon, an overachieving, black supporting character in the Daria universe.
+The latter refers to Jodie Landon, a black, overachieving supporting character in the Daria universe.
 This comes a bit of a shock to longtime fans, as Daria already has a partner-in-crime: visual artist Jane Lane.
 Her brother Trent was Daria’s first crush, and Daria’s only other romantic interest, Tom Sloane, was Jane’s boyfriend first.
 With Jane’s deep connection to the DNA of the original series, why the sudden shift to Jodie, another book-smart character that rarely had more than a few lines per episode?

 While MTV has not confirmed if this series will take place in the future of same continuity as the original series, or if Daria and the gang are going back to high school, this billing shakeup will surely be pivotal to the show’s universe moving forward.
 My theory is that this decision was made not only to open the series up to new character and story possibilities, but also to update the very message of Daria, so it isn’t seen as an anachronism when it hits TV and computer screens in the near future.